RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab01.md

 layout: lab
 ---
 # Welcome to OpenShift!
 This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in subsequent lab content.
-If you are already familiar with the basics of OpenShift simply ensure you can login and create the project.

 # Accrediting the OpenShift Container Platform